 Prior to joining Mercury in 2003, Mr. Bammer was the General Superintendent of Maintenance for the Denver Regional Transportation District, where he managed a fleet maintenance organization with 580 employees and an annual operating budget of $46 million.
 During his 20-year professional fleet management career, Mr. Bammer also served as fleet manager for Jefferson County, CO, (northwest suburbs of Denver), Larimer County, the City of Colorado Springs and the Town of Vail, CO, including the Vail transit system.
 He was responsible for all vehicle replacements and disposal, multiple fleet maintenance shops and fuel facilities including specialized sites for compressed natural gas (heavy transit), fast fill, and propane.
-Mr. Bammer earned his BS in Business Administration from Regis
+Mr. Bammer earned his BS in Business Administration from Regis University.

 Ralph Filicko is a manager with Mercury Associates where he specializes in the evaluation, development, implementation, and administration of fleet management information systems, data verification, analysis and validation, and supporting technologies.
 He has more than 18 years’ experience in computing and networked environments, fleet system’s implementation services and application support.
 Mr. Filicko is involved in the day-to-day support and management of Mercury’s two enterprise data centers, where he provides direct support, administration and management of hosted fleet applications.
 His understanding of best practices in the fleet industry allows him to provide guidance in configuring fleet systems to meet Mercury’s clients’ unique operational requirements.

 Prior to joining Mercury, Mr. Filicko was a senior project manager and implementation specialist for CCG Systems, Inc., providers of the FASTER Fleet Management Information System, where he successfully managed and performed implementation and fleet system installations for more than 35 city, county, state, and federal fleet operations.
 As a 20 year Army career veteran, he managed service and support operations for military based trade schools and field operations.
-Mr. Filicko has an A.A.S., Accounting, Thomas
+Mr. Filicko has an A.A.S., Accounting, Thomas Nelson College, Hampton, VA.

-Active in several professional fleet organizations, Mr. Saltzgiver served in various leadership positions, including for NAFA Fleet Management Association (currently serves on the Board of Trustees), Rocky Mountain Fleet Management Association, and National Conference of State Fleet Administrators (NCSFA) where he served as executive director and president.
+Active in several professional fleet organizations, Mr. Saltzgiver served in various leadership positions, including for NAFA Fleet Management Association (currently serves on the Board of Directors), Rocky Mountain Fleet Management Association, and National Conference of State Fleet Administrators (NCSFA) where he served as executive director and president.
 He is widely quoted in industry publications and has collaborated on numerous articles.
 Mr. Saltzgiver is the recipient of the 2017 Legendary Lifetime Achievement Award by the Government Fleet Expo.
 Other recognition includes inductee into the 2017 Government Fleet Hall of Fame, the NCSFA Distinguished Service Award and 2015 Fleet Technology Sustainable Fleet of the Year award.
-He earned his Masters of Arts Organizational Management at University of Phoenix and is a Certified Automotive Fleet Specialist (CAFS).
+He earned his Masters of Arts Organizational Management at University of Phoenix and is a Certified Automotive Fleet Specialist.

 Barry Shpil is a manager with Mercury Associates.
 He has more than 30 years’ experience in the federal sector where he held several positions, including Transportation Specialist/Director with the U.S. Navy, Senior Fleet Manager, Fleet Policy Officer, and General Services Management Office Director with the U.S. Department of State.